dheeraj247/Mini-projects/Coding_Profile_Summarizer/README.md

 ## Deployment

 This application is designed to be deployed with the Flask backend serving the static frontend files.
-It can be deployed to platforms like Render, Heroku, or PythonAnywhere.
+It has been deployed to Render.
 A `Procfile` is included for Gunicorn.

 *   **Backend API Endpoint:** `/api/fetch_profile_data` (POST request)

 ---

-*This project was created by [S.Dheeraj/dheeraj247].*
+*This project was created by S.Dheeraj (dheeraj247).*